wp-plugins/octavius-rocks/readme.txt

 = Do I need to register somewhere to use this plugin? =

 Yes.
-Octavius Service will launch 2/2015 for public beta use.
+You can get your beta key at www.octavius.rocks

 == Screenshots ==

 1. Octavius Service

 == Changelog ==

+= 1.1 =
+* Dashboard Widget

 = 1.0.3 =
 * Miscalculation fixes